-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 - the North (Yukon, Northwest Territories and Nunavut).

-If using the master franchising or the development model, giving away exclusive rights to the whole country to a single entity should generally be avoided, unless the candidate truly has the financial strength and experience to work in all the regions.
+If using the master franchising or the development model, giving away exclusive rights to the whole country to a single entity should generally be avoided, unless the candidate truly has the financial strength and experience to work in all regions.

 In addition to the supply chain issues mentioned in question 1.3, franchisors should consider the peculiarities of the real estate market in Canada.
 Most of the prime commercial and retail premises are concentrated in the hands of a few large landlords.
 Before the COVID-19 pandemic, because of low vacancy rates in large urban centres, it was challenging to secure a good location for a franchised unit, so Canadian franchisors often tried to lease the desired property and then sublet it to franchisees.
 It remains to be seen how the situation in the real estate market changes as a result of the economic slowdown caused by the pandemic, particularly in the office and retail sectors affected by the shift to remote working and e-commerce.

 Currently, the Canadian dollar is weak compared to some major currencies, such as the US dollar.
-As of end of May 2021, C$1 equals around US$0.83.
+As of end of September 2022, C$1 equalled around US$0.73.
 Foreign franchisors may want to consider introducing protections against currency fluctuations and warn potential franchisees of currency fluctuation risks.

 4 Definitions and scope of application